 To optimize power consumption effectively, developers must understand the trade-offs between performance and battery life, as well as the implications of their software architecture on power consumption.
 Functional requirements, such as minimum application response time, can conflict with power consumption optimization needs.
 For example, a traffic accident detection application (White et al., 2010) must be able to detect sudden accelerations indicative of a car accident.
-To detect acceleration events that indicate accidents, the application sample device sensors and perform numerous calculations at a high rate.
-These functional requirements lead to a conflict between the sensor sampling rate needed to accurately detect accidents and the non-functional requirement of sustaining operations on the mobile device without frequent battery recharging.
+To detect acceleration events that indicate accidents, the application must sample device sensors and perform numerous calculations at a high rate.
+Conflicts occur between the functional requirements e.g. the minimum sensor sampling rate needed to accurately detect accidents, and the non-functional requirements e.g. sustaining operations on the mobile device without frequent battery recharging.

 Due to complex middleware, OS, and networking layers, it is hard to predict the effects of application software architecture decisions on power consumption without actually implementing a design, which makes it hard to analyze the power consumption of design until late in the development cycle, when changes are more expensive (Kang et al., 2008).
-For example, a developer may elect to use HTTPS instead of HTTP to satisfy a security requirement in communication with a server by making communication between the application and server more confidential.
-It is currently hard, however, to predict how much power is consumed by the additional encryption and decryption of data without an actual implementation to evaluate.
+For example, a developer may elect to use HTTPS instead of HTTP to satisfy a security requirement by making communication between the application and server more confidential.
+It is currently hard, however, to predict how much additional power is consumed by the added encryption and decryption of data without actually implementing the system.

-It is also hard to quantify the trade-off between security and power consumption, as well as many other design decisions.
-Moreover, certain design decisions, such as data transmission policies (e.g., should an application transmit immediately or wait for a specific medium like a Wi-Fi or 3G cellular connection) are hard to analyze early in the design cycle.
-For instance, it may be beneficial to transmit small amounts of data over cellular connections due to the decreased power consumption of 3G cellular connection compared to Wi-Fi (Agarwal et al., 2007).
-If a large amount of data must be sent, however, the time required to transmit it over 3G may negate the benefit of using the less power consumptive connection.
+It is also hard to quantify the trade-off between

+power consumption and security, as well as many other design decisions.
+Moreover, certain design decisions, such as data transmission policies (e.g., should an application transmit immediately or wait for a specific medium like a Wi-Fi or 3G cellular connection) are especially hard to analyze early in the design cycle, due to their variability.
+For instance, if an application only sends data intermittently, it may be beneficial to transmit small amounts of data over cellular connections due to the decreased power consumption of 3G cellular connection compared to Wi-Fi (Agarwal et al., 2007).
+However, if a large amount of data must be sent, the total time required to transmit it over 3G may negate the benefit of using the less power consumptive connection.
 The cellular connection will take longer to transmit the data, therefore, which may in turn consume more total power than the Wi-Fi radio that can transmit the data faster.

-Solution approach $\rightarrow$ Power consumption emulation of mobile software architectures with model-driven testing and auto-generated code.
-By using Model-driven engineering (MDE) (Schmidt, 2006), we allow developers to specify a domain-specific modeling language (DSML) (Lédeczi et al., 2001) to capture key software architecture elements related to power consumption.
+Solution approach \rightarrow Power consumption emulation of mobile software architectures with model-driven testing and auto-generated code.
+By using Model-driven Engineering (MDE) (Schmidt, 2006), we allow developers to specify a domainspecific modeling language(DSML) (Lédeczi et al., 2001) to capture key software architecture elements related to power consumption.
 Developers can then use automated code generators to produce emulation code from this model.
-They can also execute the emulation code on target hardware and collect power consumption information to analyze the application's power consumption.
+Developers can also execute the generated emulation code on target hardware, collect power consumption information, and analyze the application's power consumption.

 This emulation code allows developers to analyze a proposed software architecture prior to investing significant time and effort in a complete implementation of the design.
-The auto-generation of emulation code also enables developers to compare a range of different designs quantitatively during initial phases of a development process, which allows developers to select designs that satisfy function and non-functional requirements while minimizing power consumption.
-This analysis can also occur early in the software lifecycle (e.g., at design time), thereby reducing the cost of changes needed to minimize power consumption.
+The auto-generation of emulation code also enables developers to compare a range of different designs quantitatively during initial phases of a development process, which allows developers to select designs that satisfy both functional and non-functional requirements while minimizing power consumption.
+This analysis can also occur early in the software lifecycle (e.g., at design time), thereby avoiding costly changes being required later in order to optimize power consumption.